Who has been hurt by the shutdown the most?

 A September survey of more than 40,000 North American workers by consulting firmMcKinsey found 1 in 3 mothers has considered leaving the workforce or scaling back her career because of the pandemic.
 Among those considering a change, the majority cite child care as the primary reason.

-This has a tremendous impact on women’s long-term career prospects.
-People who reduce their work hours or leave the workforce often lose advancement opportunities, skills, and also wages and benefits.
+This will likely have a significant impact on women’s long-term career prospects.
+People who reduce work hours or leave the workforce often lose advancement opportunities and skills, which often translates to lower lifetime wages.

 Low-income workers

-Generally, low-income workers that tend to be low-skilled are concentrated in the service sector.
-On the other hand, middle income, as well as high-income workers, are concentrated in sectors that allow remote working.
-This is best displayed by the Federal Reserve report on Economic Wellbeing.
-This why the shutdown has been so damaging to low-income workers who have suffered the majority of job losses.
+Low-income and low-skilled workers are generally concentrated in the service sector.
+On the other hand, middle-income, as well as high-income workers, are concentrated in sectors that allow remote working.
+Low-income workers, therefore, have suffered the majority of pandemic-related job losses.

-For instance, at the height of the state-mandated shutdowns, the state of Minnesota suffered a 50% decrease in leisure and hospitality jobs between May 2019 and May 2020.
-That is thousands of workers displaced because the government arbitrarily decided that their workplace was not essential.
+At the height of the state-mandated shutdowns, for instance, Minnesota saw a 50 percent decline in leisure and hospitality jobs between May 2019 and May 2020.
+That is, thousands of workers were displaced because the government arbitrarily decided that their workplace was not essential or more risky.
 While the hospitality industry has recovered some of its jobs in Minnesota, it is still facing hurdles and possibly a slower recovery.

 Small businesses